link-nv/logback-s3-rolling-policy/README.md

 logback-s3 is a Logback RollingPolicy that automaitcally uploads rolled log files to S3.
 As S3FixedWindowRollingPolicy extends FixedWindowRollingPolicy, it works exactly same as FixedWindowRollingPolicy apart from uploading log files to S3.

-logback-s3 is implemented based on Logpic (https://github.com/mweagle/Logpig) but simplified for my needs.
+logback-s3 is implemented based on Logpic (https://github.com/mweagle/Logpig).

 Example logback.xml
 ----------